Chapter 4 : Friendships Tested

 The tension between them was so thick it could be felt in the air.

 "It was never the same after.
 I wasn't yours anymore,"

+he slowly released her hand.
 She watched a single tear fall from the face of the man who's heart she shattered.
 She heard a muffled sniff behind her and slowly turned to the sight of Fleur silently sobbing into blue tissue paper.
 She didn't hear Ron leave the room as she stared at Fleur, who refused to make eye contact.
 Hermione stared at her for a long time, tears streaking down her face.

 It didn't bother Hermione that her family had said indecent things about her, the thing that really got under her skin was what she had done to Ron.
 Had I really been so inconsiderate, so naive, that I had Ron feeling so betrayed?
 Had I really hurt the only living person that truly loved me so much that he had to resort to inflict physical harm upon me just to get my attention?